M47 Dragon: Components

 The launcher system of the M47 Dragon consists of a smoothbore fiberglass tube, breech/gas generator, tracker, bipod, battery, sling, and forward and aft shock absorbers.
 To fire the weapon, non-integrated day or night sights must be attached.
 While the launcher itself is expendable, the sights can be removed and reused.

-SU-36/P Day Sight
+Kollsman SU-36/P Day Sight

 The SU-36/P, properly "Infrared Tracker, Guided Missile, SU-36/P", provides the user with control over the missile.
 The sight slots onto the missile tube and The SU-36/P has a 6x magnification capability and a viewing angle of 6°.
 The simple crosshair reticle has a pair of stadia lines To the right of the gunner's monocular is an infrared receiver, consisting of a large lens fitted with a filter used to capture the infrared signal emitted by the missile during its flight.

-Night Sight AN/TAS-5
+Philips AN/TAS-5 Night Sight Tracker

-The Dragon night tracker (AN/TAS-5) increases the gunner's ability to engage targets during limited visibility.
+The Dragon night sight tracker (AN/TAS-5) increases the gunner's ability to engage targets during limited visibility.
 Targets can be engaged during daylight and also during limited visibility such as smoke, fog, or darkness.
+The AN/TAS-5 has 4x/5x magnification and the stadia lines remain the same.
+It features a narrow field of view of 3.4° by 6.8°, which is fixed.
+It uses a red-orange and black or white color palette to differentiate between warmer (red-orange) and cooler (black or white) objects.
+This display color scheme was the same as found on other thermal imaging sight, such as the AN/TAS-4 mounted on the original M220 TOW launcher, the original version up to A2 ODS variant Bradley, and the M901 Hammerhead (by the way, the AN/TAS-4a was not this color, instead using green and black or white).
+Realistically, this is a thermal imaging sight rather than a pure night vision sight.
+It is heavier than the daylight sight, as the AN/TAS-5 weighs 9.82 kg and requires a battery with a lasting life of 2 hours.